The Visitor (1979 film): Plot

 Katy is only partially aware of her powers, and she experiments with them throughout the film, most notably helping Raymond's basketball team to victory.
 Colsowicz, who possesses powers similar to Katy, is sent to Earth by the Christ-like figure with several of his disciples, where at first they survey her from a distance.
 He's also acquainted with Barbara's new maid, Jane Phillips, who instantly sees the potential evil inherent in Katy, as she had once had a child with the same abilities.
 Katy begins using her powers to facilitate the Satanists' goals, causing a series of fatal accidents to happen to their enemies.
 Barbara is inadvertently paralyzed by a gunshot wound, and becomes relegated to a wheelchair.
 A police detective, Jake Durham, investigating the deaths is killed in a car accident facilitated by the Satanists.

 Raymond fails to seduce Barbara, and the Satanists decide to proceed with other, more violent methods.
 Barbara does get pregnant after the intervention, but is still afraid of having another child and has her ex, Katy's biological father, Dr. Sam Collins, abort the baby.
 When she returns home, she is attacked for her actions by Raymond and Katy, who attempt to execute her by tying a wire around her neck and sending her down the stairs in her chair lift.
-Before they can succeed, Colsowicz intervenes and summons an army of birds that thwart Katy and kill Raymond.
+Before they can succeed, Colsowicz intervenes and summons an army of doves that thwart Katy and kill Raymond.
 The next day, the other Satanists are found dead at their round table, presumably by Colsowicz's intervention.

 Colsowicz returns to the Christ-like figure and his apostles.
 He reveals that he has brought Katy with him.
 She is now bald and cleansed of her malice, and the film ends with her smiling and embracing Colsowicz, who insists that children are not to be harmed.